SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Conclusion

 \section{Conclusion}

-This paper introduces SG-CADVLM, a context-aware multi-modal framework that integrates CAD with multi-modal input processing for safety-critical scenario generation.
-Our approach achieves significant improvements with intersection count error reduced to 4.2\% and generates 84.4\% critical-risk scenarios compared to baseline's 12.5\%, representing a 469\% improvement.
+This paper introduces SG-CADVLM, a context-aware framework that integrates CAD with multimodal input processing for safety-critical scenario generation.
+Our approach achieves significant improvements with intersection count error reduced to 6.4\% and generates combined critical and high-risk scenarios at a rate of 88.1\% compared to 31.2\% for the baseline, representing a 182\% improvement.
 The framework effectively mitigates VLM hallucination and enables simultaneous generation of road geometry and vehicle trajectories from crash reports.
-The pipeline produces executable simulations with 84\% reduction in Post-Encroachment Time and 30-fold increase in collision probability.
+The pipeline produces executable simulations with 78\% reduction in Post-Encroachment Time and increase in collision probability.

 Beyond these technical metrics, the practical significance of this work lies in its ability to bridge the gap between historical accident documentation and active safety testing.
-For autonomous vehicle developers and regulatory bodies, this framework provides a scalable and automated tool to reconstruct rare, high-risk ``edge cases'' that are typically missing from naturalistic driving datasets.
+For autonomous vehicle developers and regulatory bodies, this framework provides a scalable and automated tool to reconstruct rare, high-risk edge cases that are typically missing from naturalistic driving datasets.
 By integrating real-world crash dynamics into simulation pipelines, our method enables more rigorous safety validation and supports the standardized certification of AV stacks under extreme conditions.

 However, the computation remains relatively slow due to the iterative CAD decoding and multimodal fusion processes.
 Additionally, API-based models such as ChatGPT, Claude, and Gemini typically do not provide output logits, making it impossible to compute refined logits.
-Additionally, current Carla-compatible scenes lack traffic signs and other roadside elements.
+Moreover, current Carla-compatible scenes lack traffic signs and other roadside elements.
 Future work will focus on accelerating generation through model distillation and parallelized decoding, as well as extending to multimodal sensor outputs, dynamic weather and traffic conditions, and large-scale validation across diverse geographic regions.